 What Causes Postpartum Hair Loss?

 Hair has a life cycle of four stages, which include anagen (the growth stage), catagen (a transition stage into rest), telogen (the resting stage), and exogen (the final shedding stage).
-Normally, each hair on the head is at a different stage of this cycle, so we’re consistently shedding and growing new hairs.
+Normally, each hair on the head is at a different stage of this cycle, so we’re always shedding and growing new hairs.

-When Will the Hair Grow Back?
+When Will My Hair Grow Back?

 How to Deal With Postpartum Hair Loss

 Your hair should recover on its own, but there are a few things you can do to improve the health of your follicles and put your body in a better condition for hair growth.